HansAschenloher/Masterarbeit/README.md

     - `results` contains the result tables of the hyperparameter optimisation
     - `src` contains the srccode for all experiments
+    - `clearml` contains the docker compose file for the clearml server

 A Jupyter Notebook configuration is provided and can be started with:
 ```bash